diogoneves07/bemtvjs/README.md

 #### Handling the props

-To manipulate the props we can use the `props()` function that receives a function that will take the props as the first argument and must return the result of the manipulation that will become the props:
+To manipulate the props we can use the `props()` function that receives a function, this function will receive the props as the first argument and must return the result of the manipulation, which will then become the props:

 ```javascript
 import { _ } from "bemtv";